 I study the negotiation of authority over definitions of religion relating to Japan.
-Specifically, I am interested in interrogating historical definitions of Shinto as the “indigenous/native religion of Japan” and exploring international Shinto organizations and communities.
-My research focuses on the intersection of rhetorics of nationalism, ethnicity, and environmentalism.
-I am also interested in the ‘digitization’ of aspects of religious experience and online religious communities.
+Specifically, I am interested in interrogating historical definitions of Shinto as the “indigenous/native religion of Japan” and exploring global Shinto organizations and communities.
+My research focuses on the production and reproduction of knowledge, institutions, practice, and experience of “Shinto” as mediated by the digital and virtual.
+I am also more broadly interested in the ‘digitization’ of aspects of religious experience and online religious communities.

 Dr. Fabio Rambelli

 - M.A.
 East Asian Languages and Civilizations, University of Pennsylvania